idvorkin/idvorkin.github.io/_d/manager_question_deep_dive.md

 - IC’s coming to a group status meeting.
 Reduced to just seniors of the teams, and focused on them.
 - Switch from “group status report” to rotating meetings, but that made it worse as they never showed up.

-### Observability + Metrics

-Quant and Qual:

-Qual:

-- Qual to put texture and quant and sanity test not broken.
-- Verbatims
-- Talk to Folks
-- Try it yourself
-- Watch new users use the product.
-- UserTesting.com

-Quant:

-- Operational metrics
-- Business metrics
-- Raw Debug Logs
-- Alarms

 ## Hiring

 ### What are you looking for in an engineer when you recruit?